 Effect Of Triple Glazing On The Value Of A House

 So, we’ve established that installing triple glazing will cost you more money than it saves you.
-But, does triple glazing affect the value of a house?
+But, does it affect the value of a house?

-As triple glazing is still relatively rare in the UK, a house with triple glazing is certainly likely to have a novelty value to potential buyers.
+As triple glazing is still relatively rare in the UK, a house with it is certainly likely to have a novelty value to potential buyers.

 With Energy Performance Certificates (EPCs) now legally required for all properties up for sale, buyers are increasingly putting higher values on more energy efficient homes.
-Therefore, a triple glazed property is likely to attract more interest and a higher sales price than a double glazed property.
+Therefore, a triple glazed property is likely to attract more interest and a higher sales price than ones without it.

-However, it’s unlikely your property will increase in value by more than the cost of installing triple glazing.
-Therefore the value of your property shouldn’t be a major influence on whether or not you choose to install triple glazing.
+However, it’s unlikely your property will increase in value by more than the cost of installation.
+Therefore the value of your property shouldn’t be a major influence on whether or not you choose to install it.